Kapendev/joka/README.md

     The combination `-betterC -i` works in most cases and is recommended for anyone still learning D.

 3. Using `struct[N]`.
-    Some parts of the D runtime are needed when using types like this and they can be missing due to how `betterC` works.
+    Some parts of the D runtime (`_memsetn`, ...) are needed when using types like this and they can be missing due to how `betterC` works.
 The solution is to implement the missing functions or use a custom static array type ([./source/joka/types.d:61](https://github.com/Kapendev/joka/blob/main/source/joka/types.d#L61)).

+4. `TypeInfo` errors.
+Search for `new` in the source code and remove it.